-- 3.3.S.1: Consider a joint Town and County staff person to execute the Growth Management Program and otherwise implement the Comprehensive Plan. - 3.3.S.2: Evaluate and update base allowances so that we are predictably allowing development that is consistent with our vision. - 3.3.S.3: Evaluate and update incentives so that they are performance based, tied to measurable community benefits, limited and more consistent with base allowances. - 3.3.S.4: Develop neighborhood plans for specific areas within Character Districts as necessary.
+- 3.3.S.1: Consider a joint Town and County staff person to execute the Growth Management Program and otherwise implement the Comprehensive Plan. - 3.3.S.2: Evaluate and update base allowances to predictably allow development that is consistent with our vision. - 3.3.S.3: Evaluate and update incentives so that they are performance based, tied to measurable community benefits, limited and more consistent with base allowances. - 3.3.S.4: Develop neighborhood plans for specific areas within Character Districts as necessary.